 5.1.1.
 IRTP-related Data

 The Group requested information from ICANN Compliance regarding the nature and number of IRTP-related complaints received.
-The data provided by ICANN Compliance indicates that in the thirteen [is this right?
+The data provided by ICANN Compliance indicates that IRTP-issues comprise the vast majority of complaints received by ICANN.
+In the thirteen [is this right?
 Or was it for a 12-month period?] months between January 2012 and February 2013:

 6594 IRTP-related complaints were received and processed.